Senators are probing whether Google tried to influence a top critic’s testimony at an antitrust hearing

 During that hearing, Match chief legal officer Jared Sine alleged that Google called Match after its written testimony for Congress became public.
 Google asked why Match’s comments about Google’s app store rules didn’t match up with statements Match made about Google in previous earnings calls.

-The senators wrote in a letter on Tuesday to Wilson White, a top Google executive who testified last week, they were “deeply troubled” by Match’s claims Google tried to influence its testimony, and they feel they have an obligation to get to the bottom of what happened on the phone call.
+The senators wrote in a letter Tuesday to Wilson White, a top Google executive who testified last week, that they were “deeply troubled” by Match’s claims that Google tried to influence its testimony, and they feel they have an obligation to get to the bottom of what happened on the phone call.

 “Any efforts to retaliate against those who speak up about public policy issues or possible legal violations are unacceptable, especially by dominant companies that have the power to destroy the business of a whistle-blower,” the senators wrote in their letter.